rpolana/ASK-High-Low-Game-Python-3-Mysql/Readme.md

 ## Note
 I had to use the zip file upload method for lambda because, for some reason, ask-cli does not work to upload lambda.
 It happens after pymysql installation, causing a zip file creation that exhausts all disk space during command 'ask deploy -t lambda' from the project directory.

+## TODO

+Better organize the handler classes and separate DB code into another file.